 Before 1925, only a lone boxcar occasionally stood on a side track at this featureless site.
 Then an oil driller named McCamey hit a gusher.
 In less than a year, it was a brawling boom town of 10,000.
 People were housed in tents and hastily constructed buildings.
 Much quieter today, McCamey is still a center of oil activity and is a livestock shipping point for surrounding ranches.
 In addition, a growing number of wind-turbine generators on the surrounding mesas make McCamey the wind energy capital of Texas.
-On U.S. 67 and part of U.S. 385 La Entrada Al Pacifico Trade Corridor, McCamey is midway between I-10 and I-20.
+It is on U.S. 67 and part of U.S. 385 La Entrada Al Pacifico Trade Corridor.